-I love facilitating both and everything in between.
+We love facilitating both and everything in between.

-As a professional trauma-informed licensed clinical counselor, it’s my heart to help groups and communities connect, learn, and leave with fresh perspectives, tools, resources, and calls to action that foster meaningful and long-lasting change in families and cultures.
+A message from Cam: As a professional trauma-informed licensed clinical counselor, it’s my heart to help groups and communities connect, learn, and leave with fresh perspectives, tools, resources, and calls to action that foster meaningful and long-lasting change in families and cultures.

 My background includes adoption, attachment, clinical experiences, diversity and cultural responsiveness, grief/loss, support during adjustment/transitions, therapeutic interventions (individual, group, and family), race and ethnicity, trauma-informed care, and counseling in the local church.

-Where’ve you’ve seen me:
+Where you’ve seen me: